bracytrae/bracytrae/README.md

 I can't live without learning, and I'm so grateful to have access to technology that allows me to turn complicated concepts into thorough, concise ideas.

-I'm very empathetic, value authenticity, truthfulness, and morality, and I do my absolute best to uplift others and make others happy.
+I value authenticity, truthfulness, and morality, and I do my absolute best to uplift others and make others happy.

 ---